9th Panzer Division (Wehrmacht): Operation Mars

-After the initial Soviet breakthrough by the Soviet 20th Army on November 26th, the 9th Panzer Division was ordered to form two kampfgruppen to attack up the Rzhev-Sychevka road to stem the advance of Soviet 20th Army to the west.
+After the initial Soviet breakthrough by the Soviet 20th Army on November 26, the 9th Panzer Division was ordered to form two kampfgruppen to attack up the Rzhev-Sychevka road to stem the advance of Soviet 20th Army to the west.

 Operation Citadel

 During a lull in hostilities in early 1943, the division was again reorganized and reequipped, sent to Orel and transferred to Army Group Center, where it participated in Operation Citadel and the Battle of Kursk in the summer of that year as a part of XLVII Panzer Corps, 9th Army.
 Fighting alongside the 2nd, 4th and 20th Panzer divisions and the 6th Infantry Division, it tried unsuccessfully to break through the Soviet defensive belt.
 The division fought on the front for an extended period of time, suffering heavy casualties.
 In one engagement, the division lost 70 tanks to Soviet Ilyushin Il-2 aircraft in just 20 minutes.
 After an advance of only 15 km and suffering heavy casualties, it abandoned its attempt to reach Kursk.

 Following the German defeat at Kursk, the 9th Panzer Division was heavily engaged in the German retreat to the Mius-Front, a line of German fortifications along the Mius River.
 It covered the retreat of the 2nd Panzer Army and the 9th Army, north of Orel and Kirov, then fought in a series of battles east of Bryansk at the end of August.
 The division participated in fights at Stalino, Zaporozhye, Odessa, and Dnieper.

-During these fights it suffered mounting losses, and by January 1944 it was reduced to 13 tanks and substantially under-strength infantry and artillery formations.
+During the fights of late 1943 and early 1944 it suffered mounting losses, and by January 1944 it was reduced to 13 tanks (on 20 November 1943: 6 operational tanks out of 30 total; the fewest operational tanks out of any Army Group South panzer division) and substantially under-strength infantry and artillery formations.
 It continued a slow retreat across the Ingulez and the Ingul, until it was pulled out of the fighting in April.